Dietetic Internships at Hebrew Rehabilitation Center

 About the Curriculum

 The Hebrew Rehabilitation Center Dietetic Internship’s mission is to prepare graduates by providing the tools to care for the growing population of older adults in hospital settings.
-The program will provide an emphasis in geriatric nutrition and food service management to help raise the standards in senior health care.
+The program will provide an emphasis in clinical nutrition and food service management to help raise the standards in senior health care.

-• A 10-month, full-time track running from September to June
+The internship program offers a 9-month, full-time track running from September to May

-Both tracks provide training in a long-term chronic care hospital with a focus on the aging population and clinical rehabilitation.
+The internship provides training in a long-term chronic care hospital with a focus on the aging population and clinical rehabilitation.
 We provide interns with a supervised practice experience designed to provide a strong theoretical knowledge base with practical experiences in:

 • Sub-acute clinical nutrition